Maitchaa/AeroGnosis_Senior/README.md

 1- GUI - contains the gui to be run on local host

-2- Models: contains the .py codes of the 4 used models
+2- Models: contains the .py codes of the 4 used models.
+The subdirectory SSS contains quantification code and experimental drone validation code.

 IMPORTANT: